 Terrorist threat worldwide

-Driving in Cuba can be dangerous, particularly at night.
+Driving can be dangerous, particularly at night.
 Hazards include inadequate street signs and lighting, poorly maintained roads and vehicles, and pedestrians, farm animals, bicycles and unlit carts on roads.

 If you're involved in an accident, you're likely to be detained, regardless of who is at fault.
 You may be prevented from leaving Cuba until the case is resolved.

 - Familiarise yourself with local traffic laws and practices.

 - Be alert to possible hazards, especially if you need to travel at night.

 You can drive with a valid Australian driver's licence and an International Driving Permit (IDP).
 You must obtain your IDP before departing Australia.

 You must be at least 21 years old to rent a motor vehicle.

 Check whether your travel insurance covers you when using a motorcycle, quad bike or similar vehicle.
 Your policy may not cover you for accidents that occur while using these vehicles.
 Always wear a helmet.

 Criminals posing as drivers operate at the airport and in Havana.
 Mopeds and three-wheel 'Coco-taxis' are particularly dangerous.